HackBerkeley/Growler/bootstrap/README.md

 <!-- Custom styles for this template -->
 <link href="starter-template.css" rel="stylesheet">
 ```
-Copy over the contents of `starter-templates.css`, but let's name our file `cheeper.css` and put it in the (you guessed it) `static/css` folder, don't forget to change the file path.
+Copy over the contents of `starter-templates.css`, but let's name our file `growler.css` and put it in the (you guessed it) `static/css` folder, don't forget to change the file path.
 From now on, you can use this CSS file for all the custom CSS that you need for your site page.

 At this point, the starter template should be up and running on your site.
 Awesome!
 Take the time to explore the Bootstrap documentation and see what you can add on for your site.
 This site is yours now, and you can do whatever you want with it :)